IVUL-KAUST/MOLE/GUIDELINES_MODEL.md

 # Guidelines for Model Schema
 In this task we want to extract models' metadata from papers.
 Here is a discribtion of the mdatadata:

-1. **Name**: if there are multiple models in the paper, choose the biggest one and the chat version
+1. **Name**: Name of the model family
-2. **Num_Parameters**: the number of parameters of the largest model
+2. **Num_Parameters**: the number of parameters of the largest model, if there are multiple models in the paper, choose the biggest one, mostly chat version
 3. **Unit**: the unit of the number of parameters
 4. **Type**: the type of the model
 5. **Think**: whether the model is a thinking/ reasoning model or not